ngeor/blog/_posts/2016/2016-06-25-functional-testing-hello-world.md

 Let's have a look at a first example of writing and running a functional test.
 This is going to be a very basic hello world example, but still it gives an opportunity of looking at the bare minimum usage of WebDriverIO and a first taste of asynchronous programming with promises.<!--more-->

-Note that you can find the code mentioned in this post in the <a href="https://github.com/ngeor/Calculator">Calculator repo</a> we used in previous posts.

 First, we have to add the <a href="http://webdriver.io/">webdriverio</a> dependency to our repo with <code>npm install -D webdriverio</code>.
 This is the client library that can connect to WebDriver protocol servers like Selenium, PhantomJS, etc.

 We are going to take the hello world example from the <a href="http://webdriver.io/guide.html">WebdriverIO page</a>: